angelopapa/angelopapa/README.md

 📚 🎵 Mi piace leggere e ascoltare musica di ogni genere

-⚽ 🏋️ Mi piace giocare a calcio e andare in palestra
+⚽ 🏋️ Amo giocare a calcio e andare in palestra
 <!--
 **angelopapa/angelopapa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.